-What it is: Students are more likely to be engaged in their learning when given some say in what they’re studying.
+What it is: Students are more likely to be engaged in their learning when allowed some say in what they’re studying.
 When teachers are able to tap into student enthusiasm, interest, or passion, levels of engagement can skyrocket.
-A key component to effective differentiation, choice gives students both agency and accountability, building student self-esteem and investment.
+A key component to effective teaching, choice gives students both agency and accountability, building student self-esteem and investment.

 Examples: Students are allowed to choose between writing a paper, recording and editing a video, creating a website, or building a diorama.
 Students vote on what books they’d like to read as a class.

 Guiding Questions: What are my students interested in?
 How can I tap into this interest?

 What it is: Learning doesn’t happen in a vacuum, especially since 21st century students need excellent social and emotional skills to thrive in an increasingly global world.
 Engaging classroom activities will allow students to work with others to create something new or answer a complex question.